brimcg/visor/README.md

 Tip:  See threading [instructions](LoopThread/ThreadInstructions.md) to attach elastic band.
 The elastic band should be approximately 18" (38 mm).

+A fast, low cost way to make face shields is using overhead transparency sheets.
+It just requires a hole punch and a printed [cut template](PrusaFaceShieldHolesRC2.pdf).
+The sheet is attached by slipping its holes over the posts on the headband.
+These sheets can be easily discarded and replaced with new ones for cleanliness.
+The headband can be quickly sterilized for reuse.
+Alternatively, lamination sheets have been reported to be used.

 Tip:  Paper clip your printed [cut template](PrusaFaceShieldHolesRC2.pdf) to your transparency before punching holes to maintain proper hole alignment.

 Thanks Josef Prusa for your open support.
 Original model was obtained [here](https://www.prusaprinters.org/prints/25857-prusa-protective-face-shield-rc1).
+Their [link](https://www.prusaprinters.org/prints/25857-prusa-protective-face-shield-rc1) provides good documentation of the design and use.
+The modifcations here were made to support rapid local use.